Ad1tya244/ZK-Password-Manager/ZK password manager.md

 *   **Double Verification:** Account Deletion requires both the Master Password and (if enabled) the TOTP token.
 *   **Account Lockout:** Database-enforced 10-minute account lockout after 5 failed login attempts.

+### 9. Dedicated Security Architecture Page
+A polished, dedicated Security & Architecture page (`/security`) presents our security guidelines and cryptographic design in a structured, benefit-oriented layout.
+It details:
+*   **Why** each cryptographic parameter exists (e.g. why we encrypt on your device, why we have server-blind recovery) before describing **how** it works.
+*   The exact algorithms and standards used (PBKDF2-HMAC-SHA256, AES-256-GCM, HKDF-SHA256, Argon2id, and TOTP 2FA) in technical details blocks for auditability.

+### 10. Global 401 Session Interceptor & Auto-Logout
+To prevent generic request failure messages or broken states if a session expires or gets invalidated:
+*   A global response interceptor watches for `401 Unauthorized` responses on all core API requests.
+*   On catching a 401 error, it automatically clears the browser's local encryption keys (`EncryptionService.clearSession()`) and reloads the application.
+*   Redirects to the login route with an `error=session-expired` parameter, rendering a red warning banner: *"Your session has expired.
+Please sign in again."*

 ---

 ## Architecture